darklang/docs/docs/your-first.md

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/apiworker_newline.png)

-3. The `HTTPClient::post` function takes four arguments.
+3. The `HttpClient::post` function takes four arguments.
 Paste the URI from Airtable from the base into the first argument.

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/api_httpclientpost.png)

-4. Above `HTTPClient::post` declare a new variable, `airtable_header`.
-Use the `HTTPClient::bearerToken` and pass your API key function as the argument.
-Then, pipe `|>` into `Dict::merge` and merge with `HTTPClient::jsonContentType`.
+4. Above `HttpClient::post` declare a new variable, `airtable_header`.
+Use the `HttpClient::bearerToken` and pass your API key function as the argument.
+Then, pipe `|>` into `Dict::merge` and merge with `HttpClient::jsonContentType`.
 The `airtable_header` will now be a nicely formatted header for the Airtable API.

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/api_header.png)